aolwyn/Leetcode/Algorithms/README.md

 <h1> Algorithms </h1>

 <p> To you, the reader - a quick <strong>disclaimer</strong>.
-I do not claim to cover all material that you may have taught.
+I <u>do not claim to cover all material that you may have taught</u>.
 I simply summarize here what is taught in the majority of textbooks, from my hand written notes, and from when I took the class in undergrad.
 If there is material you'd like specifically covered, please don't hesistate to reach out. </p>

 <p><strong>P.S. - would check out the README in the Java folder if you'd like a recap on data structures.</strong></p>